ultimate-comparisons/ultimate-comparison-framework/README.md

   ```
   - The label with the value "slow" has the tooltip "overall performance above 200ms", and will be red ("label-danger")
   - You can choose between red and class, classes are the preferred way.
 If both are missing, an automatic color is assigned.
+  - `repo`: Signals that the column is dependent on a read repository (up to now only GitHub ones).

   ![table.json](https://cdn.rawgit.com/ultimate-comparisons/ultimate-comparison-BASE/master/media/table.svg)
 3. The file `comparison-configuration/criteria.json` defines filter criterias for the table data.